hpc-carpentry/hpc-carpentry.github.io/_posts/2020/03/2020-03-19-tips-for-teaching-online.md

 ---
 layout: page
-authors: ["Darya Vanichkina", "David Pérez-Suárez", "Elizabeth Wickes", "Mario Antonioletti", "Nandipa Sithiwe", "Serah Rono"]
+authors: ["Darya Vanichkina", "David Pérez-Suárez", "Elizabeth Wickes", "Mario Antonioletti", "Nandipa Sithiwe", "Serah Njambi Rono"]
 teaser: "This post shares a first round of community-contributed tips on teaching online.
 Have a read and consider contributing more tips for teaching and learning online."
 title: "Tips for Teaching Online from The Carpentries Community"
 date: 2020-03-19